GengYunTien/Database-System/README.md

 ### HW1 Flask + SQL
 Create a table in SQL, and after entering data in the frontend, the input data can be recorded simultaneously in the table within the backend database.
 [HW1 demo video](https://www.youtube.com/watch?v=dMZsB5H3GRw)
-1. I want to record which MLB team and player the registrants support, so I first created a table in test database.
+1. I want to record which MLB team and player the registrants support, so I first created a table in the SQL database.
 ```sql
 USE test;